vbrandl/HSP1-Report/report.md

 * Inputs for which the expected result is known were generated and used to test the algorithms
 * Since some other crawlers and sensors were known, we used production data to verify that already well known sensors were found by our implementation

+        (Jakob Sigl)

 ### Failed Attempts and Problems

 While the ranking algorithms itself were quite straight-forward to implement, performance issues and memory usage were of concern.
 Performing the analysis via SQL and materialized views in the database itself did not work or were dropped before testing, since the analysis itself is to complex to perform in SQL and would be hard to test.
 To limit round-trips between database and code, a LRU cache was used to cache the loaded edges, since these can be considered immutable and only need to be loaded once.
+(Valentin Brandl)

 Since BMS handles up to 100.000 replies per minute, we decided to limit the amount of ranked/detected peers to persist.
+(Jakob Sigl)

 Other small problems included `INSERT` performance wich could be improved by batching.
+(Jakob Sigl)

 ## References